jjabakker/GlycoPaint-Pipeline/README.md

 ## Introduction

-GlycoPAINT is a research method to study interactions of glycans on lectins on live cells.
-The GlycoPAINT Application Processing Pipeline is a software solution to process and analyse experimental results.
+Glyco-PAINT is a research method to study interactions of glycans on lectins on live cells.
+The Glyco-PAINT Application Processing Pipeline is a software solution to process and analyse experimental results.

 ## Reference
 The software and selected research results are described in:  Steuten, K., Bakker, J., Doelman, W.  et al. Glyco-PAINT-APP: Subcellular analysis of immune cell-lectin binding enables correlation of glycan binding parameters to receptor biology.  doi: https://doi.org/10.1101/2025.01.24.634682 [![DOI](https://img.shields.io/badge/bioRxiv-10.1101%2F2025.01.24.634682-blue)](https://doi.org/10.1101/2025.01.24.634682)